How is lack of Teachers in Govt Schools impacting Student’s Learning Outcomes

 Teachers are the fulcrum around which our entire education ecosystem revolves.
-Especially in the context of a government school where students are not privileged to have various means of accessing information, a teacher is a window to the outside world.
+Especially in the context of government schools.
+Here, students lack the privilege to have various means of accessing information.
+A teacher here is a window to the outside world.

-The reasons for shortage of teachers are lack of regular recruitment, not clearing positions, bungled deployment of teachers, lack of specialist teachers for certain subjects and small schools, which cause available teachers to be thinly spread.
+The reasons for the shortage of teachers are the lack of regular recruitment.
+It also includes, not clearing positions, bungled deployment of teachers, lack of specialist teachers for certain subjects, and small schools.
+All that causes a thin spread of the available teachers.
 Let’s look at the issue in slightly more detail.

 Teacher shortages can also be traced to faulty recruitment policies.
 Teachers are hired by the state boards and assigned to schools, from where they can get themselves transferred as well.
 If the teacher is appointed directly to a school, and not to a system, they will be more accountable to the school and its students.

 Teachers who are allotted to rural schools are always on the lookout for a transfer to the city and have no motivation to stay there.
 The state governments also do little to incentivize them for the same.

 Even in those schools, where teachers are present not all are in their classrooms on a daily basis.
 Some are on leave; some are out of school for official government work like duty on an election day and many others are not even motivated to teach their children.
 Even if such individuals are present, it hardly makes any impact on the students.